 Introduction Like other non-functional requirements, portability is a feature.
 While portability is very important when working on an open-source framework that will be used in a large number of setups, for end systems, portability might not be needed at all.
 This article aims to explain that you don’t have to avoid database or framework-specific features if you want to achieve portability.

-Introduction As already explained, the hibernate-types open-source project allows you to map JSON, ARRAY when using JPA and Hibernate.
-Since I launched this project, one of the most wanted feature was to add support for customizing the underlying Jackson ObjectMapper, and since version 2.1.1, this can be done either declaratively or programmatically.
-In this article, you are going to see how do customize the ObjectMapper when using the hibernate-types project.
+Introduction The Hypersistence Utils open-source project allows you to map JSON, and ARRAY when using JPA and Hibernate.
+Since I launched this project, one of the most wanted features was to add support for customizing the underlying Jackson ObjectMapper, and since version 2.1.1, this can be done either declaratively or programmatically.
+In this article, you are going to see how to customize the ObjectMapper when using the Hypersistence Utils project.

 Introduction While answering this question on the Hibernate forum, I realized that it’s a good idea to write an article about getting the actual execution plan for an Oracle SQL query using Hibernate query hints feature.